 Not for profit

-- Several research groups in Spanish universities cover research on early school leaving, school failure, absenteeism, and transitions from education into work.
+- Several research groups in Spanish universities cover research on early school leaving, school failure, absenteeism and transitions from education into work.
 From a sociological perspective, the one with the longest tradition is GRET, located at the Autonomous University of Barcelona.
 In that same university there is also the group GEPS, with a wider overview but recent research on early school leaving.
 From a pedagogical perspective, there are at least two groups, Transicions at the University of Valencia and the group EIC at the University of the Balearic Islands, with a tradition in research on VET and early school leaving and research also in the Peninsula.
-The same applies to the group EIE, at the University of Murcia.
+The same applies to the group EIE, at the University of Murcia, whose work is on vulnerability and exclusion/social and educational inclusion.

 Current and upcoming activities and achievements